Computer Science A Level

 Components 1 and 2 will be assessed through a written examination at the end of the course.
-Component 3 will be assessed through the submission of a completed coded solution to a given problem and will be at the end of the course.
+Component 3 is assessed through the submission of a completed coded solution to a given problem and will be at the end of Year 2.

 Future Career Opportunities

 The course is well regarded by both universities and employers.
 Possible careers are very broad as Computer Science covers many disciplines including software and hardware development.
 Therefore you may find yourself writing code for the latest hi-tech gadgets, or mission critical projects such as nuclear submarines or aeroplanes to working as a hardware engineer designing the latest biometric sensors.

 Why Study at BSFC?